SanakaHarish/IoT-LoRa-home-automation/README.md

 # IoT-LoRa-home-automation
-Automated home appliances switching using LoRa technology
+Automated home appliances switching using IoT coupled with LoRa technology

 PROJECT DESCRIPTION: This project aims to switch appliances in home like lamp, fridge, geyser, fan etc., from anywhere else on this Earth like work place, market etc., using a smartphone application connected to internet.